jluo1875/Nvidia-Fan-Control/README.md

 $ gpufan constant -g 0 -s 60
 ```

-Or in your python script:
+Or in a python script:

 ```python
 import gpufan